 USE OF LIGHT METERS-Unless you are fortunate enough to have a highly specialized spot meter, you will find that normal hand-held or in-camera light meters are of no use in fluorescence photography.
-Do not rely on the camera's automatic mode, or upon recommendations that its light meter may offer.
+Do not rely on the camera's automatic mode or upon recommendations that its light meter may offer.
 Use bracketing techniques, and expect exposure times of a half-minute or longer.

-STEADY THE CAMERA-Because of the extremely low light levels involved with fluorescence, photography involves long exposures.
-Photography must be done with the camera mounted on a sturdy tripod, and the room should be totally dark or you must use a light-tight enclosure.

-ILLUMINATION TECHNIQUES-The only illumination present must be from a BLUEMAXXTM light or suitable UV light.
+- STEADY THE CAMERA-Because of the extremely low light levels involved with fluorescence, photography involves long exposures.
+Photography must be done with the camera mounted on a sturdy tripod.
+The room should be totally dark or you must use a light-tight enclosure. - ILLUMINATION TECHNIQUES-The only illumination present must be from a BLUEMAXXTM, megaMAXXTM or suitable UV light.
 Stray light must be eliminated and illumination must be as even as possible.

-Good practice suggests that you "paint" the light onto the surface being photographed by moving the illumination spot around during exposure.
+Good practice suggests that you "paint" the light onto the surface being photographed by moving the illumination spot light onto the surface being photographed by moving the illumination spot around during exposure.
 This will tend to even out the illumination over the period of the exposure.

 FILL THE FRAME-Fluorescence intensity falls off with distance so it is important to position the camera as close to the subject as possible while filling the viewfinder frame with the image.
-If you use a commercial lab for film processing, allow a 20% border around the subject to allow for their cropping of the photos.
-If you are using a 35mm camera, specify 4" x 6" prints.
+If you use a commercial lab for film processing, allow a 20% border around the subject to allow for the lab's cropping of the photos.

-USE A BARRIER FILTER on the camera is necessary for the same reason you needed one for your eyes.
+- USE A BARRIER FILTER-A barrier filter on the camera is necessary because of the same reason you needed one for your eyes.
 If you are using standard UV light sources, equip the camera with a UV17 or Haze 2A filter.

-Fill the frame and use a

-Although it is possible to photograph through the barrier filters supplied with BLUEMAXXTM lights, we recommend filters specifically designed for use with your camera.
-Please note that some commercially available filters may fluoresce weakly themselves when exposed to the BLUEMAXXTM beam.
+NOTE: Use an orange barrier filter for blue or green ALS and a red barrier filter for a red ALS. - Although it is possible to photograph through the barrier filters supplied with BLUEMAXX[TM] lights, we recommend filters specifically designed for use with your camera.
+Please note that some commercially available filters may fluoresce weakly themselves when exposed to the BLUEMAXX[TM] beam.
 This will result in hazy or foggy photos.
-Specify non-fluorescing threaded filters or Cokin®-type sheet barrier filters available from your local camera distributor.
+Specify non-fluorescing threaded filters or Cokin[®]-type sheet barrier filters available from your local camera distributor.